gadget-inc/mobx-quick-tree/README.md

   model: types.string,
   year: types.number,
 }) {
-  // define a view as a property with a getter and the @view decorator
+  // define a view as a property with a getter get name() {
-  @view
-  get name() {
     // refer to properties of the model with `this` return `${this.year} ${this.model} ${this.make}`;